icyphox/site/pages/about.md

 ## This website

-This site is built using a small static site generator written by me--- [vite](https://github.com/icyphox/vite).
+This site is built using a small static site generator written by me:
+[vite](https://github.com/icyphox/vite).
 The source for this website is [here](https://github.com/icyphox/site).
 Built and served using Netlify.